joselevelsup/programitforward/content/blog/editors-more-editors/index.md

 ![Notepad++](https://upload.wikimedia.org/wikipedia/commons/0/0f/Notepad%2B%2B_Logo.png)

 This was my first editor and one that still lingers in my heart.
 During my  college years, this was my editor to go  with when developing sites or even doing the most simple editing of source code.
-Its really simple and nothing crazy.
-It does have syntax highlighting for most languages out there.
-Super simple and gets the work done.
+Its really simple, does suntax highlighting for most languages out there, has themes available (which I should have done while using it), and you can use plugins.
+Easy to use and gets the work done.

 ![code-image](https://draculatheme.com/assets/img/screenshots/notepad-plus-plus.png)

-Of course you can apply themes (At the time, I didn't.
-Probably should have though), It does support multiple syntax, you can install plugins, and so much more.
-Take a look at their [features](https://notepad-plus-plus.org/features/).
+They have a bunch of [features](https://notepad-plus-plus.org/features/) available but you can take a look for yourself.

-Rating: 6/10
+####Rating: 6/10

 ###2.
 Atom

 ![atom-logo](https://user-images.githubusercontent.com/378023/49132477-f4b77680-f31f-11e8-8357-ac6491761c6c.png)

-The Atom editor...The glorius RAM eater, slow starting, and yet beautiful editor.
+The Atom editor...The glorius RAM eater, slow starting, but yet beautiful editor.
 How I loved thee...Oh sorry.
 As I was saying, the Atom editor was my second editor of choice.
 I picked up this beauty when I heard Github had made it's own text editor.
-I was like "I have to try it.".
+I was like "I have to try it".
 I did.
 It was amazing at first.
 The UI was cool, plugins were amazing (and written in Javascript!), and  my editing had improved by learning some simple commands and/or keystrokes.

 ![atom-colo-edit](https://www.fossmint.com/wp-content/uploads/2017/07/Atom-Text-Editor-for-Linux.png)

-I'm telling you, I was in love.
+I'm telling you, I was in love...(until I met my future wife).
 I used this bad  boy for about 1.5 years.
 The plugins were the best part though.
 There was literally a plugin for everything I could think of.
 Don't get me started  on the themes available.
 I was always switching my theme.
 Always.
 I think I was using a new theme each week then after I went through  the list  of installed themes, I circled back.
 But then one day, it hit me.
 The very slow startups, the amount of RAM it was eating, and the amount of processing power being  consumed.
 Everything was  starting to slow down.
 Mind you, at the time, my current laptop didn't have the best specs (15.6 in screen, 1366x768 resolution, 4GB RAM, Intel Celeron processor, and Intel HD Graphics).
 But Atom did it's work.

 Now I know there are improvements that have been made to the editor regarding speed and performance so don't take this critique to heart.
 I don't mean to bash it so much.
 Atom is a good text editor.
 I have gone back to it every now  and then to see the improvements then use it for a little test drive but I have moved away from it for sure.
 I suggest you check it out your self.
 Click [here](https://atom.io) for their site.

-Rating: 8.5/10
+####Rating: 8.5/10

 ###3.
 Visual Studio Code